 The precision stainless steel shaft onto which these bearings fit is ground to a tolerance of within 5 microns (one micron being 1/1000 of a millimetre).
 The bearings are then selected and fitted onto shafts by hand.
 This is a highly skilled and time consuming process which results in the fit between the shaft, bearing and one piece arm tube being all interference fits with zero tolerance.
-The arm tube, after being cast, will be cleaned, inspected, highly polished then inspected again.
+The arm tube, after being cast, will be cleaned, inspected, sandblasted, inspected again, hand detailed and then given a thin coat of a very low mass lacquer to prevent surface oxidisation.
 The three mounting point vertical bearing housing is CNC machined from solid stainless steel into which the second set of bearings are hand fitted, and into which the vertical shaft is fitted.
-Again these are interference fits and so, are tolerance free.
+Again these are interference fits without the use of adhesive and so, are tolerance free.
 Meanwhile, the arm tube assembly will have been fitted into the carrier and then the two sub-assemblies come together with the arm lead, which become a tonearm.